iotaledger/introduction-docs/docs/firefly/verify_download.md

+---
+description: The page outlines the necessary steps to verify your Firefly downloads.
+image: /img/logo/01_butterfly.png
+keywords:
+- Firefly
+- How to
+---
-# Verify your Firefly desktop download
+# Verify your Firefly Desktop Download

 **When you download Firefly Desktop, you may want to verify its authenticity to make sure that you downloaded the correct one from the IOTA Foundation GitHub repository.
-In this tutorial, you learn how to verify Firefly Desktop downloads.**
+In this how-to guode, you learn how to verify Firefly Desktop downloads.**

 To verify the authenticity of Firefly Desktop, you can check its SHA256 hash and its code signature.
 Instructions for both of these steps differ, depending on your operating system.

-## Windows operating system
+## Windows Operating System

-### Verify the SHA256 hash
+### Verify the SHA256 Hash

-1. Open a command-line interface
+1. Open a command-line interface.

 2. Create a SHA256 hash of the Firefly Desktop `.exe` file.
 Replace the path with the path to your Firefly `.exe` file.